zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-setenterleavefunctionhooks-method.md

 ## <a name="parameters"></a>Parameter
  `pFuncEnter`
- [in] Ein Zeiger auf die Implementierung, die als dienen der [FunctionEnter](../../../../docs/framework/unmanaged-api/profiling/functionenter-function.md) Rückruf.
+ [in] A pointer to the implementation to be used as the [FunctionEnter](../../../../docs/framework/unmanaged-api/profiling/functionenter-function.md) callback.

  `pFuncLeave`
- [in] Ein Zeiger auf die Implementierung, die als dienen der [FunctionLeave](../../../../docs/framework/unmanaged-api/profiling/functionleave-function.md) Rückruf.
+ [in] A pointer to the implementation to be used as the [FunctionLeave](../../../../docs/framework/unmanaged-api/profiling/functionleave-function.md) callback.

  `pFuncTailcall`
- [in] Ein Zeiger auf die Implementierung, die als dienen der [FunctionTailcall](../../../../docs/framework/unmanaged-api/profiling/functiontailcall-function.md) Rückruf.
+ [in] A pointer to the implementation to be used as the [FunctionTailcall](../../../../docs/framework/unmanaged-api/profiling/functiontailcall-function.md) callback.

 ## <a name="remarks"></a>Hinweise
- In .NET Framework, Version 1.0 kann jede Funktionszeiger So deaktivieren Sie diesen entsprechenden Rückruf null sein.
+ In the .NET Framework version 1.0, each function pointer can be null to disable that corresponding callback.

- Nur einen Satz von Rückrufen kann jeweils aktiv sein.
-Also, wenn ein Profiler, beide aufruft `SetEnterLeaveFunctionHooks` und [ICorProfilerInfo2:: Setenterleavefunctionhooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md), klicken Sie dann `SetEnterLeaveFunctionHooks2` hat Vorrang vor.
+ Only one set of callbacks can be active at a time.
+Thus, if a profiler calls both `SetEnterLeaveFunctionHooks` and [ICorProfilerInfo2::SetEnterLeaveFunctionHooks2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-setenterleavefunctionhooks2-method.md), then `SetEnterLeaveFunctionHooks2` takes precedence.

- Die `SetEnterLeaveFunctionHooks` Methode kann aufgerufen werden, nur über die Profiler [ICorProfilerCallback:: Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) Rückruf.
+ The `SetEnterLeaveFunctionHooks` method can be called only from the profiler's [ICorProfilerCallback::Initialize](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-initialize-method.md) callback.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h